BaderRezek/Schedule-Sculptor/RAG_INTEGRATION.md

 ## 🐛 Troubleshooting

 **"Unable to connect to AI Assistant"**
-- Make sure Flask is running: `cd rag/web && python app.py`
+- Make sure Flask is running: `cd rag/web && python app.py` (or use `./start.sh`)
 - Check terminal for errors
-- Verify port 5000 isn't already in use
+- If you see connection refused or unexpected 403 responses, check whether macOS is using the port (AirPlay Receiver sometimes binds to port 5000).
+Use a different port like 5001: `./start.sh 5001`

+If you want to permanently avoid conflicts, run the script with an explicit port and share that convention with collaborators.

 **"Import errors" when starting Flask**
 - Install missing packages: `pip install -r rag/web/requirements.txt`